NunoSempere/nunosempere.github.io/rat/spanishenlightenment.md

 The Spanish public developed a strong dislike for moralizing works; works which pushed for the reader to, in some sense, become more virtuous.
 This remains today: A bright friend of mine gave her dislike of "prosa didáctica" (didáctic prose) as the reason for not continuing to read HPMOR after the first few chapters.

-Anyways, there doesn't seem to be that clear a connection between their fiction and their actual work.
-For contrast, I'm thinking of Ayn Rand's Atlas Shrugged, or Yudkowsky's HPMOR; that didn't happen.
+Anyways, there doesn't seem to be that clear a connection between their fiction and their actual work. unlike Ayn Rand's Atlas Shrugged, or Yudkowsky's HPMOR.
 Interestingly enough, the Effective Altruism movement has Peter Singer books, but they're not fiction.

 ## Cause 4: Lack of political power.